-Tau Epsilon Phi (TEΦ) Fraternity’s Amnesty Policy provides a chapter, colony, interest group, or alumni association (“local group”) the opportunity to seek amnesty for engaging in activities that are in violation of Fraternity or University policy, including but not limited to hazing, alcohol, or financial impropriety.
+Tau Epsilon Phi (TEΦ) Fraternity’s Amnesty Policy provides a chapter, provisional chapter, interest group, or alumni association (“local group”) the opportunity to seek amnesty for engaging in activities that are in violation of Fraternity or University policy, including but not limited to hazing, alcohol, or financial impropriety.
 By coming forward and admitting to this activity prior to TEΦ discovering it independently, a local group may avoid disciplinary action by the Fraternity, or enlist the Fraternity’s help in mitigating punishment from outside entities, such as the University or law enforcement.
 In response to the amnesty request, the Fraternity will require the local group to enter into a Diversion Agreement, which may include remedial actions, diversionary programs, or other requirements to correct past action and establish proper behavior into the future.

 When does it apply?
 When can a chapter be granted amnesty?

 Amnesty is granted when a local group admits to a violation prior to an allegation or report from an individual or outside entity.
 Admittance can occur upon notification to the Executive Director, International Consul, or another member of the staff of TEΦ.

 The local group must cease and desist from the activities in question prior to reporting it to TEΦ and requesting amnesty.

 Who can grant amnesty?